Women's football in the United Arab Emirates

 Women's football in the United Arab Emirates is growing in popularity but is mainly played in affluent areas.

-In order to improve the United Arab Emirates women's national football team, many of the top players are involved in cultural exchanges with the United States.
+In order to improve the United Arab Emirates women's national football team, many of the top players are involved in cultural exchanges with the United States in 2011.

-Clubs in Dubai that have women and girls teams: Go Pro Dubai, CF Football Academy, IFA Sport, Alliance Academy, etc.
+There are several clubs in the UAE that have women and girls teams: Go Pro Dubai, CF Football Academy, IFA Sport, Alliance Academy, Banaat FC etc.

+In 2023 the first UAE Women's League was organised by United Arab Emirates Football Association.

+2023-24 UAE Women's League season includes 10 teams: